2002 in film

-The year 2002 in film involved some significant events.
-Paramount Pictures celebrated its 90th anniversary in 2002.
+2002 in film is an overview of events, including the highest-grossing films, award ceremonies, festivals, a list of country- and genre- specific lists of films released, notable deaths and film debuts.
+Paramount Pictures and Universal Pictures celebrated their 90th anniversaries in 2002.

 Highest-grossing films

 The top 10 films released in 2002 by worldwide gross are as follows:

 2002 was the first year to see three films cross the eight-hundred-million-dollar milestone, surpassing the previous year's record of two eight-hundred-million-dollar films.
-It also surpasses the previous years record of having the most ticket sales in a single year (fueled by the success of various sequels and the first Spider-Man movie).
+It also surpasses the previous year's record of having the most ticket sales in a single year (fueled by the success of various sequels and the first Spider-Man movie).